- Interview Prep

 -

-Confirm the time and reschedule if needed.
-Treat a phone interview like you would a normal interview — set aside time in your day before and after.
-If you have a lot going on, consider setting a reminder on your phone for 30-45 minutes before your scheduled interview time.
+Confirm the time and reschedule if necessary.
+Treat a phone interview with the same seriousness as an in-person meeting.
+Set aside time in your schedule, and consider setting a reminder on your phone for 30-45 minutes before your interview.

 -